-Crossing several genres, gay themed film The Love of Siam follows the story of two young men who were childhood friends in Bangkok.
+Crossing several genres, The Love of Siam follows the story of two young men who were childhood friends in Bangkok.
 Mew (Witwisit Hiranyawongkul and Tong (Mario Maurer) are separated when they are ten years old, when Tong’s sister Tang (Laila Boonyasak) goes missing whilst she is on a jungle trip.
 Tong’s grandmother also dies and the family is devastated and so moves away.

 Six years later, when the boys are teenagers, they meet again.
 Mew is now the leader of an up and coming boy band, ‘August’ whose managing assistant June (Laila Boonyasak) is uncannily similar in looks to Tong’s lost sister.
 Tong’s father Korn (Songsit Roongnophakunsri) is now an alcoholic, having never got over the guilt of losing his daughter and Tong has an uptight girlfriend Donut (Aticha Pongsilpipat).
 The chance meeting stirs up the feelings of love that Mew has always held for Tong.
 The two boys now have to deal with their feelings for each other as well as dealing with family and their social lives.